 Article 21 (Entitlement to Benefits) includes the provision that a benefit under the treaty will not be granted in respect of an item of income if it is reasonable to conclude that obtaining the benefit was one of the principal purposes of any arrangement or transaction that resulted directly or indirectly in the benefit, unless it is established that granting the benefit would be in accordance with the object and purpose of the relevant provisions of the treaty.

-Both jurisdictions generally apply the credit method for the elimination of double taxation.
-However, Finland will exempt dividends received by a Finnish company that directly controls at least 10% of the voting power in the paying Hong Kong company.
+Both countries generally apply the credit method for the elimination of double taxation.
+However, Finland will exempt dividends received by a Finnish company that directly controls at least 10% of the voting power in the paying company.

-The treaty applies in Finland from 1 January 2019 and in Hong Kong from 1 April 2019.
-Once the treaty is effective, the 2007 Air Services Agreement between Finland and Hong Kong is terminated.
+The treaty will enter into force 30 days after the ratification instruments are exchanged and will apply in Finland from 1 January of the year following its entry into force and in Hong Kong from 1 April of the year following its entry into force.
+Once the treaty is in force and effective, the 2007 Air Services Agreement between Finland and Hong Kong will be terminated.

 We’re here to answer any questions you have about the Orbitax products and services.